newjersey/navigator.business.nj.gov/content/src/display-content/contextual-information/socially-economically-disadvantaged.md

 * Pacific Islander
 * Native Hawaiian

-Other persons who are not members of these groups may provide evidence of social disadvantage.
+Indviduals who do not identify as any of the above may provide evidence of social disadvantage.
 These applications are evaluated on a case-by-case basis, and must include all the following elements:

 * At least one, objective distinguishing feature that has contributed to social disadvantage
 * Personal experiences of substantial and chronic social disadvantage in American society